segmentio/segment-docs/src/connections/destinations/catalog/actions-schematic/index.md

 2. Search for *Schematic*, select the Schematic destination, and click **Add destination**.
 3. Select the source that will send data to Schematic, give your destination a name, then click **Create destination**.
 4. On the destination's Settings tab, input your Schematic API Key.
 To generate an API key, navigate to your Schematic workspace settings under **Settings > API Keys**.

-5. Once connected, you can configure how you want to send data to Schematic in the **Mappings** tab.
+Once you've connected Schematic to Segment, you can configure how you want to send data to Schematic in the Schematic destination's **Mappings** tab.

 {% include components/actions-fields.html %}